nic0michael/business-dashboard-microservice/developer_notes.md

 # Developer Notes

+## Branching rules
+Only the project Architect is allowed to work and push in the main branch

+Devloppers need to create feature branches and push their changes there A pull request needs to be made with th Project Architect to do peer review and merge to master provided evidence os sucessful tests were carried out by the developers

 ## Github Commits
 Only commits with detailed descriptions will be approved when you do a pull request